ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-09-topics-or-queues-and-how-many.markdown

 A Subscription is like a Consumers inbound queue.
 When a message is published to a Topic, it is copied to each of the subscriptions that have been setup against that topic.

+### Competing Consumers

+Because Subscriptions are effectively Queues in most brokers, you can have competing consumers on them.
+Different consumers can connect to a subscription to receive messages and the semantics will work the same way they do for a Queue.
+The message broker will distribute messages to each consumer and not give the same message to more than one consumer.

+Unlike Queues, if you want to have more than one consumer receive **all** the messages that are sent to a topics, they can each have their own subscription.
+Each of their subscriptions can have competing consumers too.

+This makes Topics and Subscriptions able to do everything a Queue can do, but they can also transparently expand to fan out the messages to other consumers.

+## So what do you use?

+Well hopefully at this point you're starting to see this answer, but in short - **use Topics and Subscriptions**.

+Getting 'always do this' advice from someones blog is generally a bad idea, but in this case you should go with.
+Now it's not impossible that there is a good reason in some cases to use Queues over Topics, but in my many years of building brokered systems I havent encountered it.
+Topics and Subscriptions can do exactly what Queues do - they can take messages from one Producer and queue them up for receipt to a single consumer.
+They can then expand to do more too, without the original message flow being disrupted.

+If you have a real requirement to only ever deliver messages to one single place, and thats not the absent of a second consumer, but a specific directive that there must only ever be one, then maybe use a Queue.
+Unless you can enforce that with permissions on the broker, in which case use Topics and remove permissions to make new subscriptions in case the requirements change.

+## So how many topics?